 Caruso-Davis MKI, Guillo TS, Pondicherry VK, Mashtalor N, Dhurandhar NC, Dubuisson O, Yu Y, Greenway FL

-Conclusions: LLLT achieved safe and significant girth loss sustained over repeated treatments and cumulative over 4 weeks of eight treatments.
+Conclusions: this new laser technology achieved safe and significant girth loss sustained over repeated treatments and cumulative over 4 weeks of eight treatments.
 The girth loss from the waist gave clinically and statistically significant cosmetic improvement.

 Is Laser Lipo Better Than Liposuction?

-During each treatment, the laser energy (LLLT) safely penetrates your skin at a specific wavelength targeted for adipose cells - otherwise known as fat cells.
-These adipose cells are permeated, releasing their triglyceride content so that the body may utilise them as an energy source.
+During each treatment, the laser energy safely penetrates your skin at a specific wavelength targeted for adipose cells - otherwise known as fat cells.
+These adipose cells are permeated, releasing their triglyceride content so that the body may utilize them as an energy source.

 As the adipocytes release these triglycerides into circulation, their size diminishes.